How to get a Scholarship in Canada for International Students

 • This needs to be valid for at least six months after entering Canada.

-• Please ensure you only submit a copy of the main page with your photograph fully visible
+• Please only submit a copy of the main page with your photograph fully visible.

 • Copies of Transcripts or diplomas.